Are Open Houses Worth It? When One Might Make Sense

 Open house pitfalls

-Only 4% of buyers find the home they purchase from an open house sign compared to about half who discover their dream house online or 28% through an agent.
+Only 4% of buyers find the home they purchase from an open house sign, compared to 51% who discover their dream house online or 29% through an agent.
 So your listing agent is more likely to pick up leads for new clients than a buyer for your home.
+This highlights one of the main disadvantages of open houses: they often generate little direct buyer traffic and may not lead to a sale.

 Beware of these additional drawbacks:

-- Lookie-loos: Open houses attract people who are not financially qualified or pre-approved for a mortgage.
+- Unqualified or casual attendees: Open houses attract people who are not financially qualified or pre-approved for a mortgage.
 They may be casual viewers, exploring different neighborhoods or searching for decorating ideas.
 However, Pittman has seen a recent uptick in serious buyers who are tired of battling against rising rent.

 - Tired shoppers: Buyers visiting several open houses in one day may be too worn out to give your home their full attention.